jasongrimes/fretboardfoundation/_chapters/030-scales/030-major-scale.md

     class="chord"
 %}

-Don't focus on the shapes of the notes in the E form.
+Focus on the scale intervals and assembling the scale in place, rather than focusing on the shapes of the notes on the fretboard.
-Focus on assembling it in place from anywhere on the fretboard, given a starting scale degree.
-This involves learning the intervals on the fretboard, rather than scale shapes.
-There are fewer interval shapes than scale shapes, so it is faster to learn that way.
-Meanwhile,
-our fingers learn the shapes on their own, linked to the sounds and feelings of the intervals.

 ## Practicing the scale forms